runtimeerror55/tetris-react-version/README.md

 1. smaller board with 20 rows 12 columns
 2. two game modes infinite time with speed increase at 4min,8min and time limit of 5 min where you need to miximize the score

-# tetris-react-version

 ## key functionalities

 2. Tetromino movements,destorying blocks,shifting blocks
-3. calculating player stats like score,timer,single shots,double shots,triple shots
+3. calculating player stats like score,time elapsed,single shots,double shots,triple shots
 4. generate random tetrominos for every new game
 5. single player
 6. couch play(2 players on one screen side by side)